KSSMA is a "Traditional Egalitarian" minyan group

 1) we generally follow a traditional Conservative liturgy, which is Hebrew-dominant;

-2) women are ritually equal to men; they are counted in the minyan, called to the Torah for aliyot, read from the Torah scrolls, and lead parts of the service.
+2) women are equal to men in all ritual matters; they are counted in the minyan, called to the Torah for aliyot, read from the Torah scrolls, and lead parts of the service.
 Women are encouraged to wear tallitot and kippot (or other head coverings), and pray with tefillin, the same as men;

-3) gay men and women are likewise treated with complete equality, and same-sex marriages are respected.
+3) LGBTQ congregants are likewise treated with complete equality, and same-sex marriages are respected.

 The Rabbinical Assembly (Conservative Judaism's international association of rabbis) sets acceptable policies for its members, including interpretation of halachot (Jewish law).
 As associate members of the United Synagogue of Conservative Judaism, Kehilla Shalom San Miguel de Allende (KSSMA) is expected to follow these guidelines to maintain our standing in the organization.
 The RA's Committee on Jewish Law and Standards meets regularly to discuss pressing halachic issues, such as "Should the Conservative movement allow the ordination of gay rabbis?"
 (2006).
 These types of questions are debated at length, and then voted upon.
 If a good enough case is made--based on Torah, Talmudic and other sources--and the measure is passed, that tshuva (answer, or ruling) becomes an acceptable practice within the Conservative movement.
 Unlike the US Supreme Court, however, new interpretations do not automatically become "the law of the land".
 A tshuva becomes an acceptable path to follow, but is not forced on everyone.